weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 - [ ] Set up [access to the T: drive](https://github.com/weecology/lab-wiki/wiki/Accessing-the-T:-drive).
 This is a shared drive for the lab, and can be used to store large files associated with your project.
 - [ ] If the UF VPN is not already on your computer, install the [Cisco AnyConnect VPN](https://it.ufl.edu/ict/documentation/network-infrastructure/vpn/).
 You'll need this to do literature searches from off campus.

 Congratulations!
-You have mastered the essentials of being a Weecologist!
+You have gotten yourself prepared to start working with the group!
 You’re now ready for Stage 2 of Onboarding: Engaging with the Science and Tools.

 ### Stage 2: Engaging with the Science and Tools